tmont/jquery-dialog/README.md

 	// use an overlay to prevent interaction with the background
     modal: false,

-    // customize the dimensions of the dialog
+    // dimensions of the dialog
     width: null,
     height: null,